No-Trade-No-Life/Yuan/README.md

 #### Apps

 All the apps should provide an image and publish it as a npm package.
 You can deploy the app by docker and Kubernetes.
 You can find the [App List](https://github.com/orgs/No-Trade-No-Life/packages?tab=packages&q=app-) and get the image.
-And all the apps implemented the extension interface.
-So you can trend them as extensions.
+All the apps implemented the extension interface.
+So you can treat them as extensions.

 - [@yuants/app-host](apps/host) Host is a very lightweight message broker.
 Terminals can connect to the host and send messages to each other.
 Notice that all terminals in a host should trust each other.
 In practice, all the terminals in a host belong to the same owner.
 There's no need to verify every message.
 You can deploy multiple hosts to isolate the risk.
 - [@yuants/app-market-data-collector](apps/market-data-collector) This will deploy a terminal as a data-collecting service.
 The terminal collects market data from the market terminals continuously.